T of C

 (Return)

-The title and first half of #7 come directly from one of Aesop's Fables, "Two Bags".
+It has been argued that the title and first half of #7 come directly from one of Aesop's Fables, "Two Bags", but there are also other claims.
 The translation of the second half is quite tentative - more on this below.
 Thanks to 賈抒冰 Jia Shubing for assistance on the first draft.

 (Return)